How Much Does a Probate Lawyer Cost: Essential Fees Explained

 Court Filing Fees

-Court filing fees are required to start the probate process.
-These fees are paid to the court.
-The cost can range from $50 to several hundred dollars.
-It depends on the state and the value of the estate.
+Court filing fees start the probate process.
+The cost can range from under $100 to several hundred dollars, depending on the court and state.

 Appraisal Fees